 Mr. Wong Yeuk Hung (黃若虹), aged 54, is the chairman of the Board with effect from 9 March 2017.
 He was the founder of the Group in 1992.
 He was responsible for strategic planning and overall management of the group's business from 1992 to 2014.
 He currently serves as a director of certain subsidiaries of the Company.
-He currently serves as a member of the committee of the Thirteenth National People's Congress of the Chinese People's Political Consultative Conference, as a Vice Chairman of the Hong Kong Federation of Fujian Associations, and as a Vice Chairman of the Hong Kong Association for the Promotion of the Peaceful Reunification of China.
-Mr. Wong is currently pursuing a Master degree of Business Administration in the University of Science and Technology of China.
+He currently serves as a member of the committee of the Thirteenth National People's Congress of the Chinese People's Political Consultative Conference, as a Vice Chairman of the Hong Kong Federation of Fujian Associations, and as a Vice Chairman of the Hong Kong is currently pursuing a Master degree of Business Administration in the University of Science and Technology of China.